❉ ‘Anyone care to play the candlestick game?’ Watch out for the werewolf break!

-What made The Beast Must Die different to previous Amicus efforts were factors that suggested a production company striving to stay relevant with the evolving tastes and trends of ‘70s cinema: Firstly, it turned its attention to werewolf romps, which hadn’t troubled fleapits to the same extent as other forms of Gothic horror since the ‘50s (and which wouldn’t return to vogue until the ’80s with An American Werewolf In London), and cross-fertilised it with the Bond-indebted hi-tech action movie with its gadget- and surveillance-heavy setting of a millionaire’s country estate, and cast a black alpha-male as its protagonist, Tom Newcliffe, as a nod towards the Blaxploitation craze, in the form of film and theatre actor Calvin Lockwood of Cotton Comes To Harlem fame.
+What made The Beast Must Die different to previous Amicus efforts were factors that suggested a production company striving to stay relevant with the evolving tastes and trends of ‘70s cinema: It turned its attention to werewolf romps, which hadn’t troubled fleapits to the same extent as other forms of Gothic horror since the ‘50s (and which wouldn’t return to vogue until the ’80s with An American Werewolf In London), and cross-fertilised it with the Bond-indebted hi-tech action movie with its gadget- and surveillance-heavy setting of a millionaire’s country estate, and cast a black alpha-male as its protagonist, Tom Newcliffe, as a nod towards the Blaxploitation craze, in the form of film and theatre actor Calvin Lockwood of Cotton Comes To Harlem fame.
 Although his race isn’t acknowledged in the film, it’s striking for a British film of this era to feature an African-American as a man of high status, so fair play to Amicus.

 A heady brew, but The Beast Must Die failed to really spark with audiences, and is best remembered for its William Castle-indebted gimmick: The film begins with the sonorous tones of Valentine Dyall asking the viewer to try to identify the werewolf, and near the end there is a 30-second “Werewolf Break” for the audience to think over the evidence…